-Sylvan’s Engineering courses in the South Bend and Elkhart region offer:
+Our Engineering programs in the South Bend and Elkhart region include:

 - Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.